 What is 1414 Degrees?

-a patented thermal energy storage system (TESS) storing energy as latent heat in molten silicon
+a patented thermal energy storage system storing energy as latent heat in molten silicon

 low maintenance, low cost and low impact compared to lithium-ion batteries

-energy is stored as latent heat at 1414°C providing maximum efficiency of energy output
+Silicon stores energy at 1414°C providing maximum efficiency of energy output

 the use of abundantly available silicon ensures its sustainability and its affordability

 It can be located in any climate, in any location.
 It is suitable for grid, off-grid and co-generation installations